A Beginner’s Guide to Choosing Knitting Needles

 Wooden or bamboo needles are nice and light, they feel warm and comfortable in the hands and they grip yarn better than metal needles.
 This means that you are less likely to drop stitches or have the needles slide out of your hands.
 Loose knitters tend to find they knit tighter on wooden needles, which can make the stitches look neater.
 The slight downside is that they can be easier to break (especially smaller sizes) or they can splinter.
 This normally only happens after a lot of use though, and splinters can usually be fixed with a nail file or sandpaper.
 Wood and bamboo needles tend to be relatively inexpensive, so they are easy to replace if necessary.

 When we talk about needle size we are referring to the diameter of the needle, which is usually given in millimetres (it could also be given as just a number - check our handy Needle Size Conversion Chart for more information).
-The diameter you should choose depends on the yarn you are planning to use. - normally you want a smaller needle size for finer yarn and a larger needle for thicker yarn.
-If you’ve already purchased yarn, check the ball band or packaging for a suggested needle size.
-If you haven’t got yarn yet then you should look for dk or worsted weight yarn and pick a needle that is around 5mm or 5.5mm.
-You can find more information on yarn weights and suggested needle sizes in our Guide to Yarn Weight.
+The diameter you should choose depends on the yarn you are planning to use: usually a smaller needle size for finer yarn and a larger needle for thicker yarn.
+If you’ve already got yarn, check the ball band or packaging for a suggested needle size (or if you don’t have this information you can use our Guide to Yarn Weight to help you).

 Previous